Mini hydro company raises $18M to generate power in canals | KRDO

 Daniel Kirschen, an engineering professor at the University of Washington made the same point.
 “If we can generate a reasonable amount of power from them, it’s very useful,” he said.

-Traditional large-scale hydropower projects have faced scrutiny for their environmental impacts, including submerging communities, slowing rivers, and blocking fish migrations.
+Traditional large-scale hydropower projects have faced scrutiny for their environmental impact, including submerging communities, slowing rivers, and blocking fish migration.
 Some are being demolished.
 On the other hand, they generate enormous amount of energy, as long as it rains and snows.

-The Emrgy systems connect the same way any distributed wind or solar does to the grid.
+The Emrgy systems connect to the grid the same way any distributed wind or solar does.
 Sometimes electric distribution lines run right along canals.
-They can be installed quickly without lengthy permitting.
+The turbines can be installed quickly without lengthy permitting.

 Emrgy’s systems are currently in use at Denver Water, Oakdale Irrigation District in California, a district in Salt Lake City and one in New Zealand.
 The company has a pilot in South Africa and is expanding.